Housing Development Project

 Development Project Prospectus

 Draft prospectus outlining background, site details, goals, costs and timeline.
-Prepared by Mark Westa, ELAN Planning, Design & Landscape Architecture, PLLC.
+Prepared by Mark Westa, Environmental Design and Research.

 In the News